-Building digital economies across rural America
+Building tech economies across rural America

 Our comprehensive approach

 Right now, 12% of America’s workforce lives in rural America but only 5% of the nation’s tech employment is in rural areas.
 By 2030, we want rural America to have 12% of the nation’s tech jobs, distributed to match the gender and race demographics of each region.
 We will achieve this through a comprehensive range of expertise, programs, and partnerships that ensure all Americans, regardless of geography, are able to participate in our 21st-century tech economy.

 Through our Rural Innovation Initiative, our team of in-house community managers and data experts works with cohorts of rural communities to create place-based tech economic strategies.
 This intensive technical assistance program has helped our communities raise more than $36 million in federal funding and matching dollars.
 Many of these communities go on to join our Rural Innovation Network after completing the Initiative.
 Read more.

 Our Rural Innovation Network is a growing community of small-town economic development leaders from across the country who are committed to building thriving tech economies in their hometowns.
 We connect our members with other rural leaders and advocates working on similar development initiatives, while partnering closely with them to develop strategies, assess opportunities, and execute on new ideas.
 Read more.